Derbyshire-261119-142-web.jpg

 What do you need?

-All applicants must be a UK Citizen, EU Citizen with EU Settled Status, a Commonwealth Citizen or Foreign National with no restrictions on your stay in the United Kingdom.
+All applicants must be a UK Citizen, EU Citizen with EU Settled or Pre-settled Status, a Commonwealth Citizen or Foreign National with no restrictions on your stay in the United Kingdom.
 Whether or not you were born in the United Kingdom, you should have lived here for the three years immediately preceding your application.

 EDUCATION REQUIREMENTS